 - Liability insurance policies specify limits on a per-person and per-accident basis that will be paid.

 - The cost for injuries in an accident often exceeds policy limits leaving some victims undercompensated.

-- An experienced truck accident lawyer can find associated defendants and pertinent insurance policies to make up the difference between the victim’s costs and the insurance policy’s limits.
+- An experienced truck and car accident lawyer can find associated defendants and pertinent insurance policies to make up the difference between the victim’s costs and the insurance policy’s limits.